juju/docs/src/en/charms-fan.md

 juju model-config fan-config=10.0.0.0/16=252.0.0.0/8
 ```

-Then, enable the FAN with the `container-networking-method` option.
+Then, enable the Fan with the `container-networking-method` option.
 It can take
 on the following values:

  - local : standard LXD; addressing based on the LXD bridge (e.g. lxdbr0)
  - provider : addressing based on host bridge; works only with providers with
    built-in container addressing support (e.g. MAAS with LXD)
- - fan : FAN networking; works with any provider, in principle
+ - fan : Fan networking; works with any provider, in principle

 ```bash
 juju model-config container-networking-method=fan